CentreSecuriteIA/textbook/README.md

 <!-- File: textbook/README.md -->

+This repository is archived.
+We have moved to a completely different framework.
+The new repo is at - https://github.com/markov-root/atlas

+The website is hosted at - https://ai-safety-atlas.com/

 # AI Safety Atlas

-## Overview
-This repository contains the source files for the AI Safety Handbook/Texbook/Atlas.

-The website is currently hosted at [https://centresecuriteia.github.io/textbook/](https://centresecuriteia.github.io/textbook/).

 ## File Structure